glenjamin/repo-repro/README.md

 BitBucket does not appear to record the results of each hook.

 Activity will be logged in the application log, see `heroku logs`.
-You will see `Got request from Bitbucket.org` when bitbucket triggers the hook.
+You will see `Got request from Bitbucket.org` when BitBucket triggers the hook.

-### Using a custom git repository as your source
+### Using a vanilla git repository as your source

+In a `post-receive` hook, use cURL to trigger the *Hook URL*.
+In this scenario you might be better off doing the mirroring in the hook itself.

 How it Works